-Osmolarity is the measure of solute concentration per unit VOLUME of solvent.
+Osmolarity is the measure of solute concentration per unit VOLUME of solution

 Its not the same as tonicity!
 Osmolarity takes into account ALL of the solute concentrations, not just the ones that cant cross the semipermeable membrane.